 Security controls can be physical or virtual, policies, training, techniques, methodologies, action plan, devices, and customised solutions to avoid, detect, and prevent intruders and minimise the security risk befalling the individual or organisational proprietary information systems, etc.

-This topic will explore the basics of security controls, the types of security controls, and standard information security controls in use today.
+This topic will explore the basics of security controls, the different types of security controls, and standard information security controls in use today.

 What is security control?